brightlayer-ui/storybook-addons/rtl/README.md

 This storybook addon provides a Right-to-Left toggle used to test your component's bidirectionality support.
 When this addon is active, it sets the current story body's `dir` attribute to `rtl`.

-This addon assumes the default text orientation of the parent storybook app will be Left-to-Right.
+This addon assumes the default text orientation of the parent storybook app is Left-to-Right.

 ## Installation